stackblitz/docs/docs/platform/webcontainers/browser-config.md

   width="1024"
 />

 Don’t forget to click “Save Changes”.
-Then you should be able to reload the tab with your StackBlitz project, and hopefully everything should work now!
+Then you should be able to reload the tab with your StackBlitz project, and hopefully everything should work!

 ## Brave: enabling Service Workers {#brave-service-workers}